sethukrs/fastapi-mcp-demo/README.md

 ### 🏪 E-commerce Assistant
 Imagine an AI assistant that can:
-- Search your product catalog
+- 🔍 Search product catalog
-- Check inventory levels
-- Process orders
-- Show user shopping carts
-- Answer customer questions about products
+- 🛒 View customer carts
+- 📦 Track inventory

 ## How to Use This Demo